Summer courses abroad

 Applying for summer courses abroad

-The aim of summer activities is to give students the opportunity for international study experience in a country other than Sweden.
-For some summer activities, you do not need to pay the tuition fee and travel expenses, whereas for others you need to cover the cost of travel yourself, as well as any expenses relating to visa requirements and living expenses.
-When you apply, you should be aware of the costs associated with the exchange.
+The aim of summer courses is to give students the opportunity to experience what it it like to study in a country other than Sweden.
+For some summer courses, you do not need to pay tuition fees if you are a student at Lund University, whereas for others you do need to pay them yourself.
+When you apply, you should be aware of the costs associated with the exchange, such as travel costs, living expenses and visa costs.
 If you are nominated for a summer course, you can still be nominated for exchange studies.

 Go to the online application

-You will find the online application further down on this page during the application period (usually opens in January or February each year).
-There you will also find application instructions, information on attachments, assessment of your application and notification of nomination.
+You will find the online application a bit further down on this page during the application period (which usually opens in January or February).
+You will also find application instructions, information on attachments, assessment of your application and notification of nomination.